jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 While we may live in a time when apps and websites make up much of our daily experience, the most exciting results tend to happen when we explore the cracks between things.
 Continuing our play with materials and process, in the next few weeks we'll be creating letterforms via a back-and-forth between physical and digital, constantly converting between the two.

-After a series of mark-making experiments in class, you'll design letterforms digitally, we'll mill those into wood using a CNC router, print them, scan the prints, and create a poster.
+After a series of mark-making experiments in class, you'll design letterforms digitally, we'll mill those into wood using laser cutter, print them, scan the prints, and create a poster.
 The goal of this project is to explore type as a highly mutable and expressive tool, and to explore how physical materials and processes can inspire design work that would be impossible with just the computer.

 **DUE THURSDAY, FEBRUARY 16**